djthorpe/gopi/docs/INPUT.md

 | `hw.INPUT_EVENT_TOUCHPRESS` | Touchscreen press |
 | `hw.INPUT_EVENT_TOUCHRELEASE` | Touchscreen press |
 | `hw.INPUT_EVENT_TOUCHPOSITION` | Touchscreen position change |

+For **keyboard** devices, the `Keycode` and `Scancode` fields will be set, where the key code determines the pressed key.
+Scancode is usually a device-specific code translated into the keycode by the keyboard hardware.

+For **mouse* devices, relative positions are reported, but the absolute position is also set synthetically and can be changed at any time by calling the `SetPosition` method of `hw.InputDevice`.
+Mouse devices also report on button presses.

+For **touchscreen** devices, these are generally _multi-touch_.
+For example, you can activate two different points on the touch device simultaneously with fingers or styluses.
+Touchscreen devices will therefore not only report on absolute position changes and key press events, but also report individually using the `hw.INPUT_EVENT_TOUCHPRESS`, `hw.INPUT_EVENT_TOUCHRELEASE` and `hw.INPUT_EVENT_TOUCHPRESS` for each of the simultaneous touches, or _slots_.

 ## Input Devices